Electrical Panel Upgrade in Sunset Park

 |---|---|---|

-- Does Sunset Park route this scope through a city, county, HOA, or building manager process?
+- Does Sunset Park route this scope through the city building department, LA County, an HOA architectural committee, or a building manager?

 |---|---|---|

-Guessing can lead to the wrong part, wrong equipment size, missed corrosion, unsafe circuit, unplanned HOA denial, failed inspection, return visit, water damage, or a quote that expands after the home is already opened.
-In Sunset Park, that risk is higher when sunset park should blend older-system diagnostics with santa monica permit clarity.
-The job note should include main panel photo, subpanel photo, utility provider, planned loads, clearance photos plus whether driveway staging or attic access changes timing.
+Guessing is how the wrong-sized equipment ends up on the truck, how a corroded circuit gets missed until it fails on the hottest day, how the HOA denies an exterior install after it is already complete, or how a permit fails inspection because a connected detail was overlooked.
+In Sunset Park, the risk is higher when sunset park should blend older-system diagnostics with santa monica permit clarity.
+The booking note should include main panel photo, subpanel photo, utility provider, planned loads, clearance photos plus whether driveway staging or attic access changes the timing.

 Send details for electrical panel upgrade in Sunset Park.